-Shilajit is a prized medicine in Ayurveda, and modern research suggests it has a variety of benefits.
+Shilajit is a prized medicine in Ayurveda, and modern research suggests it has various benefits.
 Most of them stem from its fulvic acid content, as this compound has potent antioxidant and anti-inflammatory effects.

 As with all supplements, it is advisable to seek medical advice before taking shilajit for the first time.

 How Long Does It Take Shilajit to Work?

 The time it takes to feel the effect of shilajit can vary according to different factors.
 However, most people suggest they begin experiencing noticeable benefits in 1-2 weeks.

 It is fair to say that shilajit is an acquired taste!
 Most users agree that it has a smoky, salty, bitter taste with an earthy tang.
 Others suggest it has a burnt rubber taste.
 In general, it is best to mix and consume it as fast as possible.
 It is worth noting that properly processed shilajit smells relatively okay, whereas low-quality products may give off an appalling stench.